zahaibalig/huldra/CONFIGURATION-PARAMETERS.md

 ### Parameters

 Huldra can include up to 3 demonstration pages, where each page can contain an image, video, or audio.
+Pages can also contain multiple elements.

 The `REACT_APP_demonstration` block contains the following elements for each demonstration page.
 - `textBefore`: Text written on line 1 can be configured here.